carbon-language/carbon-lang/docs/design/generics/details.md

 For name lookup purposes, an archetype is considered to have [implemented its constraint internally](terminology.md#internal-impl).
-The only oddity is that the archetype may have different names for members than specific types `T`.
-This is already can be true of supertypes in C++, for example members in a derived class can hide members in the base class with the same name, though it is not that common for it to come up in practice.
+The only oddity is that the archetype may have different names for members than specific types `T` that implement interfaces from the constraint [externally](terminology.md#external-impl).
+This difference in names can also occur for supertypes in C++, for example members in a derived class can hide members in the base class with the same name, though it is not that common for it to come up in practice.

 The behavior of calling `AddAndScaleGeneric` with a value of a specific type like `Point` is to set `T` to `Point` after all the names have been qualified.